NikhilShimpy/MediPulse-AI/README.md

 Developed by **Nikhil Shimpy, Harsh Vardhan Hatiya, Palak Paithari**

-MediPulse-AI is an intelligent healthcare assistant that enables users to **discover nearby hospitals**, **analyze skin conditions from images**, **interpret blood report PDFs**, and **receive instant support from an AI-powered chatbot**—all through a unified web platform.
+MediPulse-AI is an intelligent healthcare assistant that enables users to **discover nearby hospitals**, **analyze skin conditions from images**, **interpret report PDFs**, and **receive instant support from an AI-powered chatbot**—all through a unified web platform.

 ---